 When someone wants to find something, the first thing they do is look it up online.
-If you want to be known, then you need to appear at the top of those results.
+If you want to be known, then you need to appear at the top of those search results.
 Local businesses most often appear in searches through their review pages, so your first priority is Google.

 The next step is to claim your listings on the biggest review sites such as Yelp, Trip Advisor, Better Business Bureau and Yellow Pages.
 Your business may already exist on these sites but claiming it allows you to verify the information and often increases activity since users know their reviews are going to the source.